cosmos/cosmos-sdk/docs/gaia/networks.md

 # Networks

-This document describes 3 ways to setup a network of `gaiad` nodes, each with an increasing level of complexity:
+This document describes 3 ways to setup a network of `gaiad` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet